HROlive/Upscaling-AI-Worflows/README.md

 <a name="instructions"></a>
 ## Instructions

-All necessary information and links for the workshop, QA, exercises, tutorials, etc, can be found the the [workshop website](https://hackmd.io/@enccs/upscaling-april2022)
+All necessary information and links for the workshop, QA, exercises, tutorials, etc, can be found in the [workshop website](https://hackmd.io/@enccs/upscaling-april2022).

 <a name="installation"></a>
 ## Getting access to HPC resources